 What if you want to stay closer to home, though?
 You don't have to go out of your way to find an outdoor reading spot in Boston.
 The Parks & Recreation Department has a list of local parks and playgrounds available online.
 It's organized by neighborhood, so just scroll down until you find yours.

-I wish that I could invite you to come read in the courtyards and gardens of your local library, but while we're closed due to COVID-19 (and even after we reopen, while the virus is still a threat), it's best not to come into locations where social distancing will be difficult.
+I wish that I could invite you to come read in the courtyards and gardens of your local library, but while the COVID-19 virus is still a threat, it's best not to come into locations where social distancing will be difficult.
 Once our services return to normal, I hope to see many of you here again!